Abott1222/lessons/linked-list.md

 As a bonus, see if you can implement a `shift` method that removes data from the beginning of a linked list.
 What will your `shift` method return?

-## What are the time and space complexities for the LinkedList class?
+## What are the time and space complexities for a linked list?

 Before using the above `LinkedList` class to store an ordered collection of data in a real program, it's important to understand the performance characteristics of its methods as measured in both time and space.
 Let's start by analyzing its `constructor` method.